 “Cossacks II” is quite a simple game and is easy to learn.
 It won’t take long for you to master the art of troop formation.
 However, due to its simplicity, “Cossacks II” can be quite repetitive at times and the chances of you wanting to replay it would probably be very low.
 Overall all, “Cossacks II: Napoleonic Wars” lives up to its name.
 It presents you with a great deal of historical facts and brings you back to the fighting grounds in which great battles were fought.

 Overall grade: B+

-Curiosity: This article is the same in content as it appeared on Strategy Game Online, only the rating is “different”.
+Curiosity: This article is the same in content as it appeared on Strategy Gaming Online, only the rating is “different”.
 The truth is that the two websites share a common owner.